 Organising your refrigerator and pantry isn’t just good housekeeping.
 It will also help you eat better and save time, no matter how crazy and busy your schedule.

 TIP: Organising your refrigerator and pantries isn’t just good housekeeping.
 It will also help you eat better and save time, no matter how crazy and busy your schedule.

 Along with planning your workout schedule for the week, plan your diet too.
 Write an easy-to-make, healthy and travel-friendly lunch to pack to work.
 Cooking your meals yourself will help you keep an exact tab on your calorie consumption.

 If you don't have time to prepare a meal in the morning, you could always pack some leftovers from your previous night's dinner or just carry a whole wheat bread sandwich with veggies.
 Packing your lunch every day will restrict your urge to order food from outside.

 TIP: If you don’t have time to prepare a meal in the morning, you could always pack some leftovers from your previous night’s dinner or just carry a whole wheat bread sandwich with veggies.

 #3.
 Track Your Calories

 While regularly working out goes a long way, your diet plays a major role in burning fat and shedding pounds.
 It is essential to ensure you're sticking to the required amount and not going overboard.

-Doing this will not only help you achieve your weight loss and fitness goals but will also help you understand portion sizes and nutrition value of ingredients in your diet.
-Utilize measuring cups to identify a healthy serving and do not underestimate your portion size.
+Doing this will not only help you achieve your weight loss and fitness goals, but will also help you understand portion sizes and nutrition value of ingredients in your diet.
+Utilise measuring cups to identify a healthy serving and do not underestimate your portion size.

 #4.
 Don't Skip Meals.
 Just Don't...